Dechrissen/knowledge/README.md

 # Notes

-A repository containing my notetaking for various topics (each in its own directory).
+A repository containing my notes/knowledge for various topics.
+Each topic is in its own directory.